Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Our Approach

 \subsection{Learning Dynamic Abstractions}

-Definition \ref{def:hat} formalizes the abstraction tree by which the mapping $\phi(s): \mathcal{S} \rightarrow \bar{\mathcal{S}}$ can be performed using a level-order search (see Alg. \ref{alg:hat-search}).
-Besides, Definition \ref{def:refinement} explains how a node of a CAT can be refined with respect to a state variable $v_i$ through the refinement function $\delta(\Theta, i, f)$.
-However, the the goal is to interleave RL episodes with phases of abstraction refinement leading to an enhanced abstract policy $\bar{\pi}$ for a given concrete MDP $M$.
-To this end, we need to develop a mechanism (CA+RL) that 1) observes the dispersion of Q-values while the RL agent is acting and learning through the abstract MDP $\bar{M}$, and 2) refines unstable abstract states w.r.t a state variable.
-Therefore, there are three phases in CA+RL: 1) the RL agent interacts with the environment through an abstract MDP $\bar{M}$ and learns the abstract policy $\bar{\pi}$; 2) the RL agent continues interacting with the environment via a fixed abstract policy $\bar{\pi}$ and CA+RL evaluates the computed abstraction by observing the dispersion of Q-values; and 3) CA+RL refines the current abstraction by finding unstable abstract states in the form of $\Theta$ in $\zeta$.
+Definition \ref{def:hat} formalizes the abstraction tree by which the mapping $\phi(s): \mathcal{S} \rightarrow \bar{\mathcal{S}}$ can be performed using a level-order search (see Alg. \ref{alg:hat-search}), while Definition \ref{def:refinement} explains how a node of a CAT can be refined with respect to a state variable $v_i$ through the refinement function $\delta(\Theta, i, f)$.
+However, our objective is to interleave RL episodes with phases of abstraction refinement leading to an enhanced abstract policy $\bar{\pi}$ for a given concrete MDP $M$.
+We need to develop a mechanism that 1) observes the dispersion of Q-values while the RL agent is acting and learning through the abstract MDP $\bar{M}$, and 2) refines unstable abstract states w.r.t a state variable.

+Therefore, our approach, Dynamic Abstractions for RL (\alg{}), consists of three phases: 1) the RL agent performs Q-learning over the abstract state space $\bar{\mathcal{S}}$ defined by leaves of the current CAT and learns an abstract policy $\bar{\pi}$; 2) the RL agent continues interacting with the environment via the abstract policy $\bar{\pi}$ and \alg{} evaluates the computed abstraction by observing the dispersion of Q-values; and 3) \alg{} refines the current abstraction by finding unstable abstract states in $\xi$.
 One needs to blame a state variable $v_i$ for each unstable state since the refinement can be conducted w.r.t to one state variable as defined in Definition \ref{def:refinement}.